What is the 1-1-3 zone defense in basketball?

 Also, more dashes in a numbering format generally means more regions for the players to occupy on the court.

 Basically, one dash would generally represent two regions of the court that players would fill.
+Furthermore, two dashes would typically denote three regions for players to occupy on the court.

 In a similar fashion, three dashes would usually be indicative of four regions that players would fill on the court.